What is a Project Schedule Network Diagram?

 It is also useful in risk management, risk management planning, and Monte Carlo Analysis.

-The PERT provides a duration estimate considering uncertainty or risk.
+The PERT provides a duration estimate that considers uncertainty or risk.

 The critical path is the most common concept in project network analysis.
 Mr. Morgan R. Walker and James E. Kelly developed this technique in the late 1950s.

-Project planners use this method to develop schedules for projects, including IT, research, and construction.
+Project planners use this method to develop project schedules, including IT, research, and construction.

 Read my post on the critical path method to understand the calculation.